 1 hour of ready online learning content takes 100-160 hours to produce

-Just for comparison: last June the cost of producing 1 hour of ready online course content was $7,140-35,550 ($21,345 on average) which means that creating an online course is now approximately 12% cheaper.
-The reason for such decrease is that Lecturers on Upwork lowered their hourly rates by $40.
+Just for comparison: the cost of producing 1 hour of ready online course content was $8,880-$28,640 ($18,760 on average) in January 2018, which means that creating an online course is now approximately 20% higher.
+The reason for such increase is that some specialists on Upwork raised their hourly rates, and expanded lists of their services.
 If you already sell online courses, consider updating your resources to optimize the costs.
-We should also mention that minimal course creation cost is increased by 24% due to the increase in hourly rates of Project Managers and Development Specialists.
+We should also mention that minimal course creation cost is decreased by 12% due to decreased specialists’ hourly rates on Indeed.com.